apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 for a context object to be passed around your application and the libraries/frameworks you depend on, but also carried over asynchronous boundaries like an HTTP call to another service of your app.

-`LoggingContext` should always be passed around explicitly.
+`FIXME!!!` should always be passed around explicitly.

-Libraries which support tracing are expected to accept a `LoggingContext` parameter, which can be passed through the entire application.
+Libraries which support tracing are expected to accept a `FIXME!!!` parameter, which can be passed through the entire application.
 Make sure to always pass along the context that's previously handed to you.
-E.g., when making an HTTP request using `AsyncHTTPClient` in a `NIO` handler, you can use the `ChannelHandlerContext`s `baggage` property to access the `LoggingContext`.
+E.g., when making an HTTP request using `AsyncHTTPClient` in a `NIO` handler, you can use the `ChannelHandlerContext`s `baggage` property to access the `FIXME!!!`.

 #### Context argument naming/positioning